scalatra/scalatra-website/guides/async/akka.md

   for a minimal and standalone project containing the examples in this guide.
 </div>

-When you use scalatra with Akka, you most likely want to return a result of some sort so you're probably going to send a message to an Actor which will reply to you.
+When you use Scalatra with Akka, you most likely want to return a result of some sort so you're probably going to send a message to an Actor which will reply to you.
 The method you use for that returns a Future.

-When the request you get just needs to trigger something on an Actor (fire and forget) then you don't need a future and probably you want to reply with the Accepted status or something like it.
+When the request you get just needs to trigger something on an Actor (fire and forget) then you don't need a Future and probably you want to reply with the Accepted status or something like it.

 Here's some example code: